voidus/pdfposter/README.txt

    python ./setup.py install --home ~

-Please mind: This effects also the installation of pyPdf (and setuptools) if they are not already installed.
+Please mind: This effects also the installation of PyPdf2 (and setuptools) if they are not already installed.

 For more information about Custom Installation Locations please refer